Raphael-Boichot/Game-Boy-camera-sniffer/README.md

 **Software:**
 - Install the last [Arduino IDE](https://www.arduino.cc/en/software)
 - Install the [Earle F. Philhower Raspberry Pi Pico Arduino core for Arduino IDE](https://github.com/earlephilhower/arduino-pico) via the Arduino Board manager (see [installation guide](https://github.com/earlephilhower/arduino-pico#installing-via-arduino-boards-manager).
+- Compile the code and flash your board.

+OR

+- Just drop the compile uf2 file to the board in mass storage media mod (Connect the Pico to USB port with the BOOTSEL button pushed).

 **Hardware:**
 - an Arduino Pi Pico.
 [Fancy purple Chinese clones](https://fr.aliexpress.com/item/1005003928558306.html) are OK (this is still the genuine RP2040 chip) as long as you do not care that the pinout is completely baroque.